-The Individual Health SLT portfolio and a small part of the Group Health SLT portfolio is reinsured by a proportion reinsurance contract.
-This reinsurance contract is not active since 1 January 2017.
+The Individual Health SLT portfolio and a small part of the Group Health SLT portfolio is reinsured by a reinsurance contract.
+For the a.s.r. part of the portfolio this consists of inactive contracts only, for the Aegon part there is one remaining contract active until 1-1-2026.
 The reinsuring cash flows concern existing claims and are calculated separately in the cash flows models.
-The reinsured best estimate is € 132 million.
+The reinsured best estimate is $\notin$ 159 million.